 Here’s the steps and what we suggest you do now you’re armed with all the information.

 It is impossible to control the weather, and of course you can’t stay inside forever!
 So keeping yourself out of the way of pollen can be especially tricky.

 To begin it is important that you limit your outdoor activity during times of the day when pollen counts tend to be at their highest.
 This usually cumulates and is most prevalent at dawn and dusk.
 You can download an app for your smartphone to track levels.

 On top of that, if you do need to go outdoors during peak pollen levels, wearing a face mask might help.
-In fact, 30% of people in a recent study said their seasonal allergies improved when they wore a surgical face mask outside, and that number improved to 40% when they wore an N95 mask.
+In fact, 30% of people in a recent study1The effect of face mask usage on the allergic rhinitis symptoms in patients with pollen allergy during the covid-19 pandemic said their seasonal allergies improved when they wore a surgical face mask outside, and that number improved to 40% when they wore an N95 mask.